 LISTED AS ONE OF THE BBC’S BROADCASTING STARS OF THE FUTURE 2017, EMMA DABIRI IS A PRESENTER, SOCIAL HISTORIAN AND WRITER.

-Emma's debut book A History of Hair will be published by Penguin, Allen Lane, in 2019.
-She is a columnist for The Dublin Inquirer and is one of the BBC’s Expert Voices.
+Emma's debut book Don’t Touch My Hair will be published by Penguin, Allen Lane, in 2019.
+She is a columnist for The Dublin Inquirer and is one of the BBC's Expert Voices.
 She has also had work published in a number of academic journals and newspapers.
-Emma’s interdisciplinary work crosses African Studies, art, sociology, history, film, literature, theatre, popular culture and music.
+Emma's interdisciplinary work crosses African Studies, art, sociology, history, film, literature, theatre, popular culture and music.
 She is a teaching fellow in the Africa department at SOAS.

 Lost Masterpieces, LIFT Theatre festival content editor, Radio 4 Afrofuturism documentary, Front Row, Saturday Review